-This term [metacognition] is often used to describe the processes of thinking and talking about one's own learning.
-Being able to articulate what they know and can do helps students to set themselves new goals and meet new challenges.
+This term [metacognition] is often used to describe the processes that learners use to think and talk about their learning and about how they can adapt what they have learned to new contexts.
+Articulating what they know and can do as readers and writers enables literacy learners to set themselves new goals and meet new challenges.

-Effective Literacy Practice in Years 1 to 4, page 26
+Effective Literacy Practice in Years 5 to 8, page 27